The Amateur (1981 film)

 The Amateur is a 1981 Canadian spy thriller film directed by Charles Jarrott, and written by Robert Littell and Diana Maddox, based on Littell's 1981 novel of the same name.
 It stars John Savage, Christopher Plummer, Marthe Keller, Arthur Hill, Nicholas Campbell, George Coe, John Marley and Ed Lauter.
-The film is about a CIA analyst (Savage) who goes rogue to avenge the murder of his wife.
+The film is about a CIA analyst (Savage) who goes rogue to avenge the murder of his fiancée.

-The film was released by Pan-Canadian Film Distributors on December 11, 1981.
-It was nominated for several Genie Awards in 1982, including for Best Motion Picture.
+The film was released by Pan-Canadian Film Distributors on December 11, 1981 and it receives mixed reviews.
+The film was nominated for several Genie Awards in 1982, including for Best Motion Picture.
 Another film adaptation of the novel was released in 2025.
-It was released in the United States in February of 1982 and is listed on U.S. box office sites at a film from 1982.
+The film was released in the United States in February of 1982 and it was a box office failure with $2.6 million in domestic and earning $6.9 million in worldwide.

 Plot

 When his fiancée is murdered by terrorists, a Central Intelligence Agency (CIA) cryptographer named Charles Heller blackmails his superiors into sending him on a field assignment into Czechoslovakia to assassinate those responsible.
 Just as he enters the field, the CIA locates the stolen material he had been using to blackmail the agency, eliminating their need to cooperate with him.
 So he is behind the Iron Curtain, inadequately trained, and without support.

 He nonetheless reaches his safe house, meets his local contact, Elisabeth, and kills two members of the terrorist band.
 He discovers the location of their ringleader, Schräger, the man who had killed his fiancée, but attracts the attention of the local security forces, who begin following him.

 At the site where he expects his final showdown with Schräger he is ambushed by his CIA trainer, Anderson, who explains that Schräger is a double agent working for the CIA who had killed his fiancée under orders to establish his bona fides by murdering an American.
 He insists that Heller explain his own rogue status to Schräger so that the terrorist, who believes Heller was sent by the CIA to kill him, will continue to work with the Americans.

 A senior agent of the local security service, Lakos, overhears all this.

 Schräger arrives, kills Anderson in a shootout, and is killed by Heller.
 Lakos, who has come to respect Heller, helps him and Elisabeth escape back to the west in exchange for his promise to write a book embarrassing the CIA.